 Cross-border dynamics are generally considered lower-level conflicts in relation to the Mechanism's system of prioritisation.
 This risks overlooking the effect of regional conflict drivers on internal instability.
 Cross-border clashes carry the potential to draw in major players and create conflicts which may be difficult to control.

-The following data on conflict locations and actors were presented at the RCPM Southern Kordofan Biannual meeting of 21st June, 2010
+- 45 The following data on conflict locations and actors were presented at the RCPM Southern Kordofan Biannual meeting of 21st June, 2010 - 146 CRP report - 147 RCPM Southern Kordofan biannual meeting of 21st June, 2010